betterscientificsoftware/bssw.io/Events/CSE21-call-for-posters.md

 __Please be sure that the title and abstract of your poster emphasize issues in software productivity and sustainability.__

-We are collecting poster proposals at this Google form.
+We are collecting poster proposals at this **[Google form](https://docs.google.com/forms/d/e/1FAIpQLSckh2wuHtcz41WZYjKe6aUx1mEWT4QdHL_aMwSYBERSrLsmlw/viewform?usp=sf_link)**.
 Please submit by **Monday 14 September 2020** so that we can follow up and you can finalize your submission.

 Please note that new SIAM guidelines allow an individual to present just __***one*** talk or poster__.
 If you already have a talk planned for CSE21, please encourage your co-authors or collaborators to participate in the poster group.